-As you prepare for the New Year, be sure to make these financial moves by year-end.
-Time flies, and we often have good intentions to address important, but non-urgent planning items.
+you As you prepare for the New Year, be sure to make these financial moves by year-end.
 To help you prepare, we’ve outlined items you should address before year-end and those you can schedule to organize for 2022.

 Address these items before year-end